Havana Cuba: A Local’s Guide to Visiting Havana

 Visit Playas del Este

 Playas del Este is an extension of beaches that run for several kilometers on the eastern side of Havana, Cuba.
 The closest beaches to Havana, Playas del Este are relatively easy and inexpensive to access, making them quite popular with locals and travelers with shorter itineraries.
+Don’t expect the pristine beaches you’ll find on Cuba’s cays, but don’t scoff at these beaches either!

 The nicest Havana beaches that are part of the Playas del Este are Playa Santa Maria, Playa Marazul, and Brisas del Mar.
 Here you’ll find beachside hotels and restaurants nearby, which make renting chairs and finding facilities during a beach day quite easy.